mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 2. GPIO13 green led indicator (additional led soldered onto the board)
    - Solid state: websocket connection to SignalK server is open
    - Fast ~5 Hz blinking: wifi is connected but websocket connection to SignalK server is down
-   - Slow ~0.5 Hz blinking: no networking, running *LCD ONLY* mode
+   - Slow ~0.5 Hz blinking: no network connection
    - Off: I have a bad feeling about this.

 ## Project structure